 - Gently remove excess water and lay item flat on a dry, absorbent towel and roll up in the towel, pressing firmly as you roll.
 Do not wring the towel.

 Reshaping and Drying

 - Lay a dry bath towel on a flat surface large enough to hold your garment with arms extended if appropriate.
-A card table is the perfect size for air-drying sweaters and typically has a protective vinyl top.
+A card table is a perfect size for air-drying sweaters and typically has a protective vinyl top.
 Always protect wood surfaces with a vinyl tablecloth under the towel.

 - Place the knitted item on the dry towel and reshape into its original shape.
 Pat it into shape; avoid tugging or pulling.
-Gently push the ribbing together at the neckline, wrists and waist.
+Gently push the ribbing together at the neckline, wrists, and waist.
 Fasten buttons.
 Fold collar.